azureossd/azureossd.github.io/_posts/2022-12-22-Deploying-WAR-based-Java-applications-with-CICD-on-App-Service-Linux.md

 ```

 In this example, we use the help of the [azure/login@v1](https://github.com/Azure/login) and [azure/cli@v1](https://github.com/Azure/cli) task.
 As discussed in the [Maven - Azure DevOps](#azure-devops---why-am-i-getting-a-404-after-deployment) section, the Azure CLI uses the **OneDeploy** deployment API, which will automatically rename our war to `app.war` and place this directly under wwwroot - which maps to the root context with Tomcat.

+As seen in the above Azure DevOps section, you can alternatively target a non-root path with the `--target-path` flag passed to `az webapp deploy`.
+The path should be relative (eg., `webapps/test`)

 If you don't want to alter the workflow file - or can't, you can add `<finalName>ROOT</finalName>` to the `<build></build>` section of your `pom.xml`.
 This will name your war to `ROOT.war` and always be deployed in a root context.